 It is important that the idea of "load" includes scholarship/creative activity and service as well as teaching.
 Credit hour equivalencies are accordingly developed for research and service by deans and department heads in consultation with departmental faculties.
 The department head needs to know how many classes need to be taught during a given year and what proportion of those courses need to be taught during a given year and what proportion of those courses need to be taught by professorial faculty, as well as by auxiliaries and by adjuncts.
 The task is then to deploy faculty resources in ways that fully satisfy the department's instructional obligations while also providing support for important research and service initiatives.
 Specific departmental missions play an important role in determining teaching and research loads.
 Departments with large graduate programs and research responsibilities will deploy resources differently than departments where undergraduate instruction is the predominant activity.

-In assigning workloads, the overarching principle is that each individual faculty member should do what he/she does best.
-For example, a senior faculty member who is no longer active in research and scholarship should have the opportunity to teach more than highly active scholars whose research productivity is largely dependent on the amount of time he/she has to carry out his/her investigations.
+In assigning workloads, the overarching principle is that each individual faculty member should do what they do best.
+For example, a senior faculty member who is no longer active in research and scholarship should have the opportunity to teach more than highly active scholars whose research productivity is largely dependent on the amount of time they have to carry out their investigations.
 The critical point is that faculty are then rewarded for what they do well.
 By contrast, in departments in which all faculty (or all faculty at a particular rank) teach the same number of courses, those faculty who are active in research and in service will fare far better in performance evaluations and will get a far larger raise than faculty who are not active in research.

 If, however, those faculty who are not research active willingly take on a heavier teaching responsibility and teach their courses well, they will be accorded more satisfactory evaluations and hence will be eligible to receive larger raises.
 In other words, properly conceived and administered, an intelligent workload policy can create situations in which everyone wins!
 Please note that significant activity is required for all tenure-track faculty, since the awarding of tenure requires a strong record in research as well as in teaching and service.
 The same is true for associate professors who wish to be promoted to the rank of full professor.